“Everything happens for a reason.”

 But that’s not reality.
 It’s usually like event A, leads to event G, which then leads to event K, loops five times, comes back to G, then goes to B, and on and on it goes.

+Basically, the law of cause and effect can go fuck itself.
+Forget about cause-and-effect altogether (Friedrich Motherfucking Nietzsche agrees).
+Usually, the two have nothing in common.
 Life is inherently random, chaotic, and absurd.
 You can’t make sense of it — you can’t make sense of the nonsensical.
 So let it go.

 This is a brutal reality to face.
 But it is the world we live in.

 The key to dealing with everything unpleasant, painful, or hopeless, whether that’s a simple rejection, a breakup, or a family member’s death, is to make the best possible choices you can with your available options.
 Then surrender to the outcome, whatever it may be, and take full responsibility for it — for you are always responsible for the choices you make.

 And above all, be grateful for your breakup.
 Accept it fully.
 Hell, even dare to love it.
 Love the devastation it brought upon your life, for it’s amid that devastation that you’ll find growth, and with it, profound and often life-changing meaning.

 Receive a free 22-page ebook on the best ways to recover from your breakup, stop obsessing over your ex, and feel like yourself again.